biker2000on/cycletourmap/README.md

 Must define a height and width for the mapbox display or it will not show up.
 Also, the default `position: absolute` did not work, so changed to `position: relative` and it works fine now.

+If you take out `text-align: center` from the default CSS from `vue-cli` then the map centers just fine.
+Seems to be a problem with Webpack.
+Solution suggested [here](https://github.com/phegman/vue-mapbox-gl/issues/11).

 ## A different Mapbox Component

 `vue-mapbox` is having alignment issues, so going to try `mapbox-gl-vue`.